 While we don’t know much, there are a few key things we know about the game.
-In this article everything we know about The Elder Scrolls VI + 5 things we want to see, we have compiled all the information we could find on the game.
-We also provided a list of features we’d like to see in the game (when it finally releases).
+In this article, we’ve compiled everything we know about The Elder Scrolls VI.
+We’ve also put together a list of five features we’d like to see in the game (when it finally releases).

 Table of Contents